Holic75/Baldurs-gate-dnd-3.5/README.md

   Starting from level 16 ninja can alternatively spend one point from ki pool to place herself under the effect of Improved Invisibility spell or use True Sight ability for 10 seconds.
   Starting from level 19 ninja can alternatively spend one point from ki pool to place herself under the effect of Improved Haste spell for 10 seconds.

-– Gets one bonus feat at levels 22 and 28.
 Disadvantages:
 – May not wear any armor or use shields.
 – May only distribute 16 skill points per level among thieving skills (24 points at level 1).
-– Do not gain bonus feats as trueclass thieves do.
+– Do not gain bonus feats at levels 16, 19 and 25 as trueclass thieves do.

 ### SHADOWDANCER
 Advantages: